 Doing this can give you team and colleagues the opportunity to offer help.

 Closing down the blind box allows you to know things you can’t see and others can.
 It needs courage to be discovering things from you blind spot, but also to be the one who tells you!
+Learning from the group means getting feedback, creating a culture where feedback is “safe” maybe started with helping the group give you feedback.

+Johari’s box can help you see what feedback does.
 One of the best methods is to get ongoing honest feedback, frequent one to one sessions with your team will help.
 These three questions will help your team to tell you – as long as they trust you!

 - What should I start doing?